juju/docs/src/en/commands.md

    **Summary:**

-   Changes the password for a Juju user.
+   Changes the password for the current or specified Juju user

    **Options:**

+   _-B, --no-browser-login  (= false)_

+   Do not use web browser for authentication

    _-c, --controller (= "")_